 How to get your melatonin

-The number one and most ideal way to make melatonin is to observe the circadian cycle.
-Reset our sleep clock.
+The ideal way to make melatonin is to observe the circadian cycle by resetting your sleep clock.

 The production and release of melatonin from the pineal gland occur with a clear daily (circadian) rhythm, with peak levels occurring at night.
 When it floods the bloodstream, this form of melatonin does at a better job at cleaning out the cobwebs and repairing our cells because of this form of the hormone is more readily recognized by the body.

 The second-best source of melatonin is to get it from foods.
 Most foods contain even trace amounts of melatonin and these categories of foods have an especially high concentration: foods rich in tryptophan, calcium, magnesium, Vitamin B6, and from healthy oils.

 Tryptophan makes serotonin which is then converted into melatonin.
 To get yours, consider these foods that are loaded with tryptophan (of course, choose the ones that meet your dietary preferences):

 - Dairy products (milk, yogurt, cheese)